lakay/COVID-19_PDF-Reporting/README.md

 * has all Hyperlinks clickable, for easy and fast access to external Resources

 You can find the overhauled Forms in the forms Folder.
-Testing and Feedback is much appreciated, please feel free to create an Issues for any Problem or Change Request.

 ## The Parser

 The Parser for the Forms is python based and requires the PyPDF2 Module.
 A requirements.txt is provided for easy installation of the necessary Python Modules.

 Current State is only a Proof of Concept.
 We are still working mainly on the Forms and Form Data Representation.

+## Participation

+If you have free time and want to help, we have need for Testing and Feedback on the functionality of the PDF Forms.
+What you can Test:

+* is the Navigation via tabs in the right order
+* is the Text Formatting of the fields okay, and do these work if they would be printed out
+  * does the Field Content behave correctly if more Data is typed in
+* currently all Forms are optimized to be used with Acrobat Reader, we are interested in Issues with other readers

+Your help is much appreciated, please feel free to create Issues for any Problem or Change Request for improvements.

+To test our Code we are in dire need of a bulk of filled forms, so if you Test the inputs, please save them and send them to us:

+* <covid19_forms@wellenleiter.com>